Kunde (surname)

 Kunde is a Germanic surname with origins in Bohemia and Silesia.
 It is borne by individuals in Germany, Austria, Switzerland, the Netherlands, the Scandinavian countries, the United States, Australia and other countries.
-Individuals mentioned in ancient chronicles include Cuntz der Kuentzel of Kempten who lived around 1382, and Cuncze von Cracow who lived in Liegnitz, Silesia in 1388.

-Identically or similarly-spelled but non-derivative surnames are found in India and various African countries..
+Identically or similarly spelled but non-derivative surnames are found in India and various African countries..
 Kunde is also one of the surnames of Maratha community which hails from Maharashtra, a state of India.